T-REX-XP/net-docker-grpc-example/README.md

 ## Controllers:
 -	All actions of the controller should be async
 - Only for the PoC, the swagger is available in production mode and without authentication.
 I’m not recommending to do the same in a real life.
 At least authorization on the swaggers or whitelist on the firewall should be implemented.
-Potentially this configuration may lead the security issue in future
+Potentiall, current configuration may lead the security issue in future.